-We now know that Qigong has many more qualities and benefits to it, but stress relief is a major plus.
-The combination of gentle movement, deep focused breathing, and mindful focus creates a state of bliss, balance, and calmness that will break the yoke of a modern day stressful lifestyle.
+We now know that Qi Gong has many more qualities and benefits to it, but stress relief is a major plus.
+The combination of gentle movement, deep focused breathing, and mindful focus create a state of bliss, balance, and calmness that will break the yoke of a modern-day stressful lifestyle.

-We are defining fitness specifically in this situation as increase Cardiovascular and respiratory function.
-With the focus on breathing and slow and gentle movement, the body Qigong practice allows oxygen to penetrate deeper into the tissue.
+We are defining fitness specifically in this situation as increasing Cardiovascular and respiratory function.
+With the focus on breathing and slow and gentle movement, the body Qi Gong practice allows oxygen to penetrate deeper into the tissue.

-The relaxing effects of qigong are mostly attributed to the deep diaphragmatic breathing that practiced.
+The relaxing effects of qi gong are mostly attributed to the deep diaphragmatic breathing that is practiced.
 This kind of breathing relaxes the mind in a meditative way.

 There is also evidence that focused breathing can bring the body into an alkaline balanced state, which can also provide major health benefits for the body.

 With a relaxed and balanced body and mind, we tend to make better decisions that are not charged with emotional or fearful taints.